NIAEFEUP/nijobs-be/README.md

 ### Production Environment

-The production environment is created by doing:
+The production environment can be created by doing:

 ```bash
 docker-compose build web-prod